-The Association also believes that local school districts should provide students with transportation for all schoolrelated activities.
+The Association also believes that local school districts should provide students with transportation for all school-related activities.
 Students should not be transported by public school employees in their personal vehicles for these activities.
 (June 2015)

-C-20 School Emergency Plans
+C-22 School Safety and Emergency Plans

-NSEA believes that schools, school districts, and school transportation systems must have written plans that delineate procedures that include, but are not limited to, lockouts, lock-downs, evacuations, and shelters.
-Plans must include rapid reaction criteria and procedures coordinated with on-campus personnel, community and other appropriate first responders.
+NSEA believes that schools, school districts, and school transportation systems must have written plans that delineate procedures that include, but are not limited to, lockouts, lockdowns, evacuations, and shelters.
+Plans must include rapid reaction criteria and procedures coordinated with oncampus personnel, community and other appropriate first responders.
 Emergency plans for each school site must be developed by school personnel in partnership with the community.
+Emergency plans should also include a proactive preventative threat assessment program and participation in a well-designed, monitored, and maintained statewide reporting system for school safety concerns.

-The Association also believes for these plans to be effective, they must be practiced and updated on a regular and consistent basis.
+The Association also believes for these plans to be effective, they must be practiced, monitored, and updated on a regular and consistent basis with input from all stakeholders.
+Adequate training of all school staff is vital to the success of any school emergency plan.
 Plans must include stress management/counseling strategies as follow up care for students, and staff when appropriate.
-(June 2015)